Biplane fighter aces

 On 25 September the 151o Gruppo transferred from Benghazi to El Adem where it replaced the 9o Gruppo C.T.

-Blenheims bombed the railway station at Barce on 4 February 1941.
-One of the bombers were shot down by Tenente Furio Lauri of the 368a Squadriglia, with the loss of the crew.
-A second CR.42 from this unit, flown by Sergente Ezio Masenti, suffered engine problems and landed at Barce.
+The CR.42 flown by Sergente Ezio Masenti, suffered big loss of oil from the engine and landed at Barce.
 British troops were in the area and, as soon as returning pilots reported on Masenti's plight, a Ca.133 being used as a hack by the 151o Gruppo CT took off from Agedabia in the hands of Maresciallo Giovanni Accorsi of the 366a Squadriglia, who was accompanied by an engineer, 1oAv Mot.
 Callerani.
-Three CR.42s of the 366a Squadriglia led by Capitano Guglielmo Chiarini and including Maresciallo Cesare and Sergente Camerini, provided escort.
-Over Barce, the Ca.133 was intercepted at low-level by a section of 73 Squadron Hurricanes and was shot down by Pilot Officer McColl (V7372 ‘TP-W’), both Giovanni Accorsi and Callerani losing their lives in the subsequent crash.
-As the CR.42s dived down in a vain attempt to assist the doomed transport, the Hurricanes turned to engage.
-In the ensuing combat Chiarini was shot down and killed by Pilot Officer George Goodman (victory number 7 of 10 totally) of 73 Squadron (Hurricane Mk.I V7716 ‘TP-U’).
+Three CR.42s of the 366a Squadriglia led by Tenente Guglielmo Chiarini and including Maresciallo Giulio Cesare and Sergente Camerini, volunteered to provide escort.
+Over Barce, the Ca.133 was intercepted at low-level by a section of 73 Squadron Hurricanes.

-Millist aircraft was hit in the engine and he made a forced-landing ten miles north-east of Benina.
-For two days, without food or water, Millist – known as ‘Tiny’ due to his height, in excess of six feet – walked and hid, being chased on one occasion by an Italian motorcyclist whom he successfully evaded.
-On the third day he met an Australian army sergeant who gave him food and water before helping him to obtain a lift to Derna.
+Millist was posted missing at the end of the action, believed shot down because his mates had seen about five unidentified aircraft above him (!).
+His aircraft was hit in the engine and he made a forced-landing ten miles north-east of Benina, running far away from his aircraft to avoid capture.
+For two days, without food or water, Millist, known as “Tiny” due to his height, in excess of six feet, walked and hid, being chased on one occasion by an Italian motorcyclist whom he successfully evaded.
+On the third day, he met an Australian army sergeant who gave him food and water before helping him to obtain a lift to Derna.
+He finally arrived at Gazala on 6 February.
 Of Millist’s plight, his colleague Pilot Officer Bill Eiby recalled:

 At 10:55 on 5 February, Tenente Carugno of the 217a Squadriglia took off from Agedabia to check the situation in Giarabub.
 Soon after takeoff a huge column of British motor transports was discovered in Antelat and ground strafed.
 When the SM 79 was leaving the scene, some Fiats were seen to join the action and start to strafe the same column.
 The S79 was back at 11:35 aborting its mission over Giarabub.